cdurden/algebra742/algebra742live/DEV.md

     i.
 Create a RevealJSMultiPartTask question type which would have a presentation associated with it containing placeholders for question parts. ii.
 Create a RevealJSPresentationGame
   g.
 Add questions to RevealJSPresentationGame.
 Insert question markup into
+  h. jquery-mobile only allows one page to be displayed at a time. this prevents me from being able to add jquery-mobile pages to reveal.js slides, and simply transitioning between slides to display the different questions.
+An alternative solution would be to have one page, and to have a slidechange event detect whether a page contains a question.
+If so it would move the single jquery-mobile page to the active slide and trigger a question update on that page.